 Outside I had expected the yellowish fog and the light “snow” of brown flakes falling from overhead, but I had been a bit unprepared for the winds.
 After a moment I got my balance and started heading around the dome in the direction given by Saahna.
-I could see several paths leading away from the airlock looking like someone had taken a walk through fallen leaves and one that looked recent seemed to be in the direction I wanted to go.
+Several paths led away from the airlock, looking like someone had taken a walk through fallen leaves, but one that looked recent seemed to be in the direction I wanted to go.
 I followed it.

 It took a bit longer than I expected but about 15 minutes later I saw the cluster of rocks she had described.
 Then I saw her light and headed towards her.

 “Took you long enough,” she said through the suit comms as I came up.